brunoluiz/jornada/README.md

 - Debug reported issues
 - User behaviour and experience analysis

+> ☢️ WARNING: although this version is way better than the [original prototype hack code][1], this project is still under development and
+> is not recommended for developers with severe hacky code alergy. ☢️

 ![](./docs/demo.gif)

-> ☢️ WARNING: although this version is better than the [original prototype hack code][1], this project is still not recommended for developers
-> with accute hacky code alergy.
-It might still contain some hacky solutions, and some choices might make people scream (SQLite). ☢️

 ## Installation